amarachigoodness74/portfolio/posts/why-squash-in-git.md

 time: '~5mins'
 ---

 When you are working on a project, your Git commit history can sometimes get messy.
 You have probably made multiple small commits like "fix typo," "added a log statement," or "oops, removed the log statement."
 While these commits are useful during development, they can clutter the commit history when you merge your code into the production branch.
-That’s where **squashing commits** comes in.
+That is where **squashing commits** comes in.

 This blog post will explore:

 1. What squashing commits means.
-2. Why it’s useful (especially for beginners).
+2. Why it is useful (especially for beginners).
 3. How to squash commits step-by-step.
 4. Tips to make the process painless.